jsonerrorsjavascriptnodedebugging

 JSON.stringify(obj); // TypeError

-Parent-child cycle (common in DOM nodes, linked lists, trees with parent pointers):
+Parent-child cycle (common in trees and linked lists):

 javascript